gfurtadoalmeida/esp32-driver-nextion/README.md

 ### With ESP-IDF

 All commands must be run on the test runner folder.
+Change the COM port to the one you're using.

 1. Build the test project: `idf.py build`
 2. Flash the test project: `idf.py flash -p COM4`